rcasillas2/OptimizationModelsIO/README.md

 # 🚚 Transportation Problem Solver

-Welcome to the **Transportation Problem Solver**!
 This application allows you to solve transportation problems using various methods from Operations Research.
 It provides a graphical user interface (GUI) to input your data and see step-by-step solutions for better understanding.

 ## 📖 Overview